 There are plenty more but these are some I would recommend.

 Also available for USA, Germany, France, South Africa...

 Do not buy a Satnav or satnav app, this free app is amazing and works perfectly complete with voice navigation, safety camera alerts, route planning, route demos and a ton of features including the ability to leave user feedback on:

 Why would anyone pay £50 for a TomTom or other satnav app or even a £100 satnav device when this is so good and so free?
 It needs no internet connection as the 500mb program file includes all maps and routes and the iPhone 4s is tracked via GPS.

-I love this app…if nothing else it is a great way to learn and annunciate another language because you can use the voice input on the iPhone 4s with speech feedback…genius.
+I love this app.
+If nothing else it is a great way to learn and enunciate another language because you can use the voice input on the iPhone 4s with speech feedback.
+Genius.

-A useful app that simply replicates your Firefox browser data and installs it onto your iPhone 4s including all your open tabs and bookmarks.
+A useful app that simply replicates your Firefox browser data and installs it onto your iPhone 4s.
+This includes all your open tabs and bookmarks.

 Do you ever hear a song playing on the radio or in a pub/bar/club and wish you knew what it was?